jonas089/ciphercurve-trie/README.md

 ⚠️ Optimization work in progress ⚠️

+Refactor is in progress, see [here](https://github.com/jonas089/jonas089-trie/tree/refactor).
+I am making good progress and the new Trie actually maintains state (the one in the master branch won't work for actual blockchain use).

 *This codebase will be refactored when I have the time, see Todos: Optimization*
 # Merkle Trie for Blockchain Systems
 This Trie can be used to represent state in Blockchain systems.